Paid Plans and Pricing Per User in Asana

 If you upgrade the organization, you are paying for every member in the organization; the entire organization and all teams inside of your organization can leverage the paid features.

 If you upgrade a specific team, only that particular team will be considered on a paid plan and benefit from the features.

 Contact our Sales team if you’re interested in upgrading.

 Who is included in an Asana paid plan

 In both the free and paid tiers of Asana, organization membership is defined by email domain.

-In the Premium version of Asana, we allow access to unlimited guests which means that guests do not take up a seat within your membership limit.
+In the paid version of Asana, we allow access to unlimited guests which means that guests do not take up a seat on your plan.

 Who counts towards a paid plan?:

 Who takes up seats in a paid plan: